Instruction set architecture: Coprocessor instructions

 Some examples of coprocessor instructions include those for the IBM 3090 Vector facility and the Intel 8087.

-Complex instructions
+Elaborate instructions

-Processors may include "complex" instructions in their instruction set.
-A single "complex" instruction does something that may take many instructions on other computers.
+Processors may include elaborate instructions in their instruction set.
+A single elaborate instruction does something that may require many instructions or a subroutine on other computers.
 Such instructions are typified by instructions that take multiple steps, control multiple functional units, or otherwise appear on a larger scale than the bulk of simple instructions implemented by the given processor.
-Some examples of "complex" instructions include:
+Some examples of elaborate instructions include: